-As to irreparable harm, each unauthorized sale by Mylan reduces the number of units and the price per unit of the branded and authorized generic colchicine products that Takeda/Par are able to sell.
-Mylan's sustained launch likely will cause Takeda/Par to incur irreversible price erosion and long-term loss of market share, both of which are irreparable injuries.
+As to irreparable harm, each unauthorized sale by Alkem reduces the number of units and the price per unit of the branded and authorized generic colchicine products that Takeda/Par are able to sell.
+A launch by Alkem will cause Takeda/Par to incur irreversible price erosion and long-term loss of market share, both of which are irreparable injuries.
 See, e.g., Aria Diagnostics, Inc. v.
 Sequenom, Inc., 726 F.3d 1296, 1304 (Fed.
 Cir.
 2013) (recognizing that price erosion and loss of market share can be irreparable injuries).
-For example, Par confirmed that it has already lost specific customers and sales-and Takeda by extension has already lost significant revenue by virtue of Mylan diverting customers from Par's authorized generic product to the Mylan ANDA Product.
-Appx809.